 LBG Law and Consulting

-Lauren serves as a Commissioner on the Illinois Human Rights Commission.
-She previously was elected to four terms in the Illinois House of Representatives, where she was Chair of the Judiciary Committee, as well as Vice-Chair of the Elections and Campaign Reform Committee.
+Hon.
+Lauren Beth Gash has served as a Commissioner with the Illinois Human Rights Commission.
+Prior to that, she served four terms in the Illinois House of Representatives, where she chaired the Judiciary Committee.
+She was also Vice-Chair of the Elections and Campaign Reform Committee.
 Lauren previously worked in Washington, D.C., and has served on the staffs of U.S. Senators Alan Dixon and Paul Simon.

-Lauren, a frequently-requested speaker and panelist, is a life-long community organizer who has founded and/or served on numerous not-for-profit boards, including the Anti-Defamation League, the PTA, and the League of Women Voters.
-She is a former volunteer attorney at Prairie State Legal Services, and is a member of the Chicago Bar Association Election Law Committee.
+Lauren, a frequently-requested speaker and panelist, is a life-long community organizer who has served on numerous not-for-profit boards, including the League of Women Voters, PTA and the Anti-Defamation League.
+She is a former volunteer attorney at Prairie State Legal Services.

 Lauren regularly organizes Election Protection teams, CLE (continuing legal education) seminars, job interview workshops, expungement and sealing events with volunteer attorneys, and an annual student Poetry and Prose contest.
 The Election Protection team puts 125 lawyers at polling places, working to make sure that everyone who is entitled to vote is actually allowed to vote.
 Lauren believes that politics should be about more than elections; it should be about working together to build a better world.

 Hon.
 Lauren Beth Gash holds a law degree from Georgetown University Law Center, where she served as Associate Editor of the American Criminal Law Review.
 As an undergraduate at Clark University, she majored in Psychology.